rmrsk/EBGeometry/Docs/Sphinx/source/Introduction.rst

    git clone git@github.com:rmrsk/EBGeometry.git

-EBGeometry is a header-only library and is comparatively simple to set up and use.
-To use it, make :file:`EBGeometry.hpp` (stored at the top level) visible to your code and include it.

 To compile the EBGeometry example codes, navigate to the EBGeometry/Examples folder.
 Folders that are named ``EBGeometry_<something>`` are pure ``EBGeometry`` examples and can be compiled without any third-party dependencies.
-Other folders that begin with e.g. ``AMReX_`` or ``Chombo3_`` are application code examples and require the user to install additional third-party software.

 To run the EBGeometry examples, navigate to one of the folders and execute